What Questions Should I Ask Before I Hire My Wedding Photographer?

 Do you have business insurance?

-Now this may not affect you directly, but it's great peace of mind knowing that the professional you hire has considered all the 'what if's'.
-Did you know unlike home and auto insurance you're not required to have small business insurance?
-However, wouldn't you like to know if something happens to the photographers equipment that they have insurance coverage to help replace everything from cameras to laptops.
+Now, this may not affect you directly, but it's great peace of mind knowing that the professional you hire has considered all the 'what if's'.
+Did you know, that unlike home and auto insurance you're not required to have small business insurance?
+However, wouldn't you like to know if something happens to the photographer's equipment that they have insurance coverage to help replace everything from cameras to laptops.
 If photography is not someone's full-time profession they may not be thinking about these 'what if's' quite the same.

-As a wedding photographer, we come across crazy lighting scenarios all the time!
-Some of these scenarios can include windowless basement receptions, stain glass windows, fluorescent ceiling lights or high noon direct sun making shadows under the nose and causing everyone's eyes to squint!
+As wedding photographers, we come across crazy lighting scenarios all the time!
+Some of these scenarios can include windowless basement receptions, stained glass windows, fluorescent ceiling lights or high noon direct sun making shadows under the nose and causing everyone's eyes to squint!
 It's important to know that whomever you hire has the knowledge and equipment to handle all of these situations and more.

 Do you have a backup camera, lenses and other important equipment?

-Obviously not all of us are models in front of the camera.
-I know when I'm placed in front of the camera my hands get sweaty, my smile starts to quiver and shake.
+Obviously, not all of us are models in front of the camera.
+I know when I'm placed in front of the camera my hands get sweaty, and my smile starts to quiver and shake.
 It can be very nerve-racking.
-Making sure the photographer you hire has experience working with real life couples will let you know they are used to giving direction and guiding someone throughout the process.
+Making sure the photographer you hire has experience working with real-life couples will let you know they are used to giving direction and guiding someone throughout the process.
 This way you will always look your best!
-In general its extremely important to ensure all the images being displayed on the photographers facebook page or website are taken by that photographer and their team.
+In general, it's extremely important to ensure all the images being displayed on the photographer's Facebook page or website are taken by that photographer and their team.